I’ve lived in both worlds.

 But we’ve probably reviewed close to ~2,400 to date.

-There are many reasons why it’s so difficult to finding good writers.
+There are many reasons why it’s so difficult to find good writers.
 However, that’s a post for another day.

-A big problem that we’ve seen is the odd relationship between rates and quality.
+A big problem that we’ve seen is the odd relationship between the hourly rate and quality.

-It’s “odd,” because there’s virtually none within a certain range.
+It’s “odd” because there’s virtually none within a certain range.
 Super low rates are garbage, really high rates are solid, and everything in between?
 Inconsistent as hell.
 Paying for freelance writing is about as confusing as paying for influencer marketing.

 Here’s the question that can help you figure out what an ‘appropriate’ rate looks like.